chrisguest75/python_examples/47_background_removal/README.md

 TODO:

-- Tidy it up to be less hardcoded and to do it all in one execution
+- Try to do in one svg object with animation https://gsap.com/

 ## Contents